ezppfarm/tazer/README.md

 As mentioned earlier, tazer is currently in development and is not suitable for use.
 We recommend that you do not attempt to run it at this stage.

+## Project Status

+**Important Note:** This project is currently maintained by a single individual, and progress may be slower than desired due to resource limitations.
+We're committed to delivering quality software, but please understand that this may mean slower development and response times to issues and pull requests.

 ## Contributing

 We welcome contributions to make tazer even better.
 If you'd like to contribute, please follow our [contribution guidelines](CONTRIBUTING.md).

+## Financial Support

+If you or your organization would like to provide financial support for this project, please visit our [sponsorship page](https://ko-fi.com/ezppfarm) for more information on how to contribute.

 ## License